 NIS Data Sources, Hospitals, and Inpatient Stays

-Table 2 summarizes the data sources, number of hospitals, and number of weighted and unweighted inpatient stays in NIS data.
+Table 2 summarizes the data sources, number of hospitals, and number of unweighted and weighted inpatient stays in NIS data.

 Table 2.
-Summary of NIS Data Sources, Hospitals and Inpatient Stays, 1988-2001
+Summary of NIS Data Sources, Hospitals and Inpatient Stays, 1988-2002